Eziama Obiato

+Eziama_Obiato is a town in Mbaitoli Local Government Area of Imo State, southeastern Nigeria.
+It was one of the original nine (9) autonomous communities that made up Mbaitoli Local Government Area when it was separated from Mbaitolu/Ikeduru Local Government Area on May 11, 1989.

-Eziama Obiato is a town in Mbaitoli Local Government Area of Imo State, southeastern Nigeria.
-It is about 18 kilometers to the city of Owerri.
-The town is strategically located as it shares common boundaries with four other Local Government Areas in Imo State.
-It is bordered by Awo-Omamma (Oru East), Umu-ofor/Akabo (Oguta LGA), Amazano/Umuaka (Njaba LGA), Afara and Umunoha (both in Mbaitoli LGA).
-Eziama Obiato is home to the popular "Ukwuorji" Bus Stop on the Owerri/Onitsha Road.
+It is about 22 kilometers to the city of Owerri.
+The town is strategically located, sharing common boundaries with four other Local Government Areas in Imo State.
+It is bordered by Akabu Community, Amazano_Umuaka Community, Afara Community, and Umunoha Community.
+It is noteworthy that the Njaba River separates the community from Awo-Omamma in Oru East LGA.
+Eziama Obiato is the host community of the popular “Ukwuorji Bus Stop", located along the Owerri–Onitsha Road.